 For more than half of a century some of the most beautiful movie scenes have been filmed in Jamaica.
 Thanks to Jamaica's dreamy beauty, when Hollywood needs paradise it films on the island.
-When the very first James Bond girl, Ursula Andress, suddenly appears out of a sky-blue ocean and onto a rugged white sand beach strewn with pink seashells, she did so on a Jamaican beach.
+When the very first James Bond girl, Ursula Andress, suddenly appeared out of a sky-blue ocean and onto a rugged white sand beach strewn with pink seashells, she did so on a Jamaican beach.
 The white waterfall crashing into a glistening river behind Tom Cruise as he kisses the life out of Elisabeth Shue in Cocktail also calls Jamaica home.
 If you are planning, or thinking of planning a Jamaican vacation, why not make the paradise of the movies your reality and add the breathtaking places on this list to your itinerary?

 1. Laughing Waters Beach: James Bond’s Dr. No

 It is fitting that a James Bond movie should start this list.
 British creator, Ian Fleming, wrote the first 12 James Bond novels while living on the island, and credits Jamaica's beauty as his inspiration.
 The first movie made from his James Bond book series was Dr. No and it was fully filmed in Jamaica.
 The most memorable scene, and the one that signaled to the world that the Bond girls would become a quintessential part of the James Bond franchise was filmed on a straight out of paradise beach called Laughing Waters.

 Picture this: A sky blue ocean crashes upon a seashell laden white sand beach.
 Gurgling white water streams form shallow wading pools before they laughingly make their way over giant rocks to meet the ocean.
 When Ursula Andress sauntered onto this magical beach, wearing her iconic white bathing suit it was difficult to decide which was more beautiful.
 See the stunningly beautiful Laughing Waters Beach and decide for yourself!